Harold Ramirez Player Props: Rays vs. Red Sox

 Harold Ramirez At The Plate

-- Ramirez has gotten a hit in three of seven games this year (42.9%), with multiple hits twice.
+- This year, Ramirez has recorded at least one hit in three of eight games (37.5%), and had multiple hits twice.

+- He has gone deep in 37.5% of his games this season, and 11.5% of his chances at the plate.

+- In three games this season, Ramirez has picked up an RBI, with more than one RBI once.

-- Ramirez has driven in a run in three games this season (42.9%), including one multiple-RBI game.
+- He has scored at least one run three times this year (37.5%), including one multi-run game.

-- In three of seven games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.